The Graves Act NJ – NJ Gun Sentencing Guidelines – Graves Act NJ Gun Laws

 The Graves Act governs a variety of firearm offenses in New Jersey and mandates minimum terms of imprisonment without parole.

 New Jersey takes weapons offenses seriously, as is evidenced by the countless innocent people who have been incarcerated because of the gun laws in this state.
 The sentencing section of the law that penalizes those convicted of possessing certain weapons and allows for extended incarceration is referred to as the Graves Act.
 The Graves Act is outlined in the New Jersey Criminal Code, namely N.J.S.A.
 2C:43-6.
 This provision requires the court to sentence people to jail with mandatory minimum terms if the individual is found in possession of a gun or commits certain crimes while in possession of guns.
-Specifically, the court must sentence you to serve one-third to one-half of your sentence before you are eligible for parole, or three years, whichever is greater.
+Specifically, the court must sentence you to serve one-third to one-half of your sentence before you are eligible for parole, or 42 months, whichever is greater.
 In other words, a conviction for a typical Graves Act offense means that you must serve a minimum of three years of your total sentence before you are eligible for parole.

 Overall, the prohibited weapons governed by the Graves Act that subject you to such sentencing are: